-- 3.14 The Service carefully managed its resource and worked with partners to deliver the revised audit programme for Bromsgrove District Council for 2020/21 with regular updates of progress reported before Committee.
-The s151 Officer was kept fully briefed during the year regarding to overall progress and was instrumental in the plan variance along with enhancing the process to achieve quicker management sign off.
-There was also regular reporting to both SMT and CMT. - 3.15 During 2020/21, audit reviews totalled 12 and full audit reports were provided before Committee containing the Auditors opinion on the effectiveness of the controls operating within those areas and an action plan containing recommendations to address the identified control weaknesses. - 3.16 Based on the audits performed in accordance with the audit plan the Worcestershire Internal Audit Shared Services Manager has concluded that, on the whole, the internal control arrangements during 2020/21 effectively managed the principal risks identified in the revised audit plan but there continues to be pockets of risk within the organisation where mitigation work is continuing.
+- 2.8 The Service carefully managed its resource and worked with partners to deliver the revised audit programme for Bromsgrove District Council for 2021/22 with regular updates of progress reported before Committee.
+The s151 Officer was kept briefed during the year regarding overall progress and was instrumental in the plan variance along with enhancing the process to achieve quicker management sign off.
+There was also regular reporting to both SMT and CMT. - 2.9 During 2021/22, audit reviews totalled 14 and full audit reports were provided before Committee containing the Auditors opinion on the effectiveness of the controls operating within those areas.
+The action plans containing recommendations to address the identified control weaknesses were also reported. - 2.10 Based on the audits performed in accordance with the revised audit plan the Worcestershire Internal Audit Shared Services Manager has concluded that, generally, the internal control arrangements during 2021/22 managed the principal risks identified in the revised audit plan but there continues to be pockets of risk within the organisation where mitigation work is required.

-Annual Governance Statement ~ Assurance Checklist Statements 2020/21
+Annual Governance Statement ~ Assurance Checklist Statements 2021/22

-- 3.17 It is the responsibility of management to maintain the Authority's internal control framework and ensure that controls are being complied with. - 3.18 In order to ascertain management's view on this and in order to identify any areas where current or emerging risks in relation to internal controls may exist, all Fourth Tier Managers were asked to complete an internal control checklist covering Strategic and Operational, Human Resources, Corporate Procedure Documents, Service Specific Procedures, Risk Management and Anti Fraud, Performance Management and Data Quality, Inventories and independent recommendations from outside bodies including audit. - 3.19 Officers were required to acknowledge their responsibilities for establishing and maintaining adequate and effective systems of internal control in the services for which they are responsible and confirmed that those controls were operating effectively except where reported otherwise.
+- 2.11 It is the responsibility of management to maintain the Authority's internal control framework and ensure that controls are being complied with. - 2.12 In order to ascertain management's view on this and in order to identify any areas where current or emerging risks in relation to internal controls may exist, all Fourth Tier Managers were asked to complete an internal control checklist covering Strategic and Operational, Human Resources, Corporate Procedure Documents, Service Specific Procedures, Risk Management and Anti Fraud, Performance Management and Data Quality, Inventories and independent recommendations from outside bodies including audit. - 2.13 Officers were required to acknowledge their responsibilities for establishing and maintaining adequate and effective systems of internal control in the services for which they are responsible and confirmed that those controls were operating effectively except when reported otherwise. - 2.14 A review of the returned statements identified the following themes: - The lack of financial monitoring throughout the year, training and guidance on the new financial system.
+There was acknowledgement there was pressure on the Finance team due to lack of resources and that things were improving at the end of the year with promised improved guidance and with the production of monitoring reports from March 2022.